 Virtual Machine Setup Guide

 We’ll be using Arch Linux virtual machines (VMs) in CS 521.
 Arch Linux is a simple distribution that gives us the opportunity to configure our virtual machines exactly as we want.
-For your reference, the Arch Linux Wiki has a wealth of information on configuring the system, swapping out components, and installing a wide variety of software.
+For your reference, the Arch Linux Wiki has a wealth of information on configuring the system, swapping out components, and installing a wide variety of software, but this guide will get you up and running.

 In this lab, you’ll create a virtual machine using Kernel-based Virtual Machine (KVM) virtualization in Linux.